capossele/SynchroniCityDataMarketplace/README.md

 ```

 The next step is providing all the configuration files required by the different components using the configured volumes.
-It is possible to find valid configuration files (as well as the `docker-compose.yml`) in the [GitHub repo of the BAE](https://github.com/FIWARE-TMForum/Business-API-Ecosystem)
+It is possible to find valid configuration files (as well as the `docker-compose.yml`) in this [GitHub repo] (https://github.com/caposseleDigicat/SynchroniCityDataMarketplace)

 As you can see, the different modules include environment variables and volumes.
 In particular:

 **Charging**

-The biz-ecosystem-charging-backend needs the following environment variables:
+The charging-backend-synchronicity needs the following environment variables:
 * **PAYPAL_CLIENT_ID**: the client id of your application PayPal credentials used for charging users (a Sandbox account can be used for testing).
 * **PAYPAL_CLIENT_SECRET**: the client secret of your application PayPal credentials used for charging users (a Sandbox account can be used for testing).

-Additionally, the biz-ecosystem-charging-backend image contains 5 volumes.
+Additionally, the charging-backend-synchronicity image contains 4 volumes.
 In particular:
 * */business-ecosystem-charging-backend/src/media/bills*: This directory contains the PDF invoices generated by the Business Ecosystem Charging Backend
 * */business-ecosystem-charging-backend/src/media/assets*: This directory contains the different digital assets uploaded by sellers to the Business Ecosystem Charging Backend
 * */business-ecosystem-charging-backend/src/plugins*: This directory is used for providing asset plugins (see section *Installing Asset Plugins*)
 * */business-ecosystem-charging-backend/src/user_settings*: This directory must include the *settings.py* and *services_settings.py* files with the software configuration.
-* */business-ecosystem-charging-backend/src/wstore/asset_manager/resource_plugins/plugins*: This directory includes the code of the plugins already installed

 **Proxy**

-The biz-ecosystem-logic-proxy image contains 4 volumes.
+The logic-proxy-synchronicity image contains 4 volumes.
 In particular:
 * */business-ecosystem-logic-proxy/etc*: This directory must include the `config.js` file with the software configuration
-* */business-ecosystem-logic-proxy/indexes*: This directory contains the indexes used by the Business API Ecosystem for searching
+* */business-ecosystem-logic-proxy/indexes*: This directory contains the indexes used by the SynchroniCity IoT Data Marketplace for searching
 * */business-ecosystem-logic-proxy/themes*: This directory contains the themes that can be used to customize the web portal
 * */business-ecosystem-logic-proxy/static*: This directory includes the static files ready to be rendered including the selected theme and js files

-Finally, the biz-ecosystem-logic-proxy uses the environment variable *NODE_ENV* to determine if the software is being used
+Finally, the logic-proxy-synchronicity uses the environment variable *NODE_ENV* to determine if the software is being used
 in *development* or in *production* mode.

 > **Note**